 You don’t have to go to the supermarket and buy one item every day, you can of course buy in bulk and just put one item in your box each day.
 With a second lockdown coming, this is the option I’ll be taking.

 There’s lots of people joining in and we’d love to spread the word.
 Share your pictures on social media using the hashtag #FoodbankAdvent to encourage other people to join in.
-You can also tag me in your posts (@Katie20Percent) and I’ll share as many as possible!
+You can also tag me in your posts (@Katie20Percent / @20PercentKatie on Instagram) and I’ll share as many as possible!

 Why should you take part?

-While Christmas will be a bit different this year, most of us will still enjoy plenty (too much) food and over indulge in luxuries.
+While finances may be tighter than we’d like, most of us will still enjoy plenty (too much) food and over indulge in luxuries this Christmas.
 Sadly, that won’t be the case for everyone and many will spend the festive season worrying about where their next meal will come from.
 This is a small gesture but could help someone be a bit more comfortable.

 I understand that the existence of foodbanks is the result of government policy failure.
 A functioning society should have no need for them.
 However, we will not change that overnight and in the meantime people are going hungry.
 Therefore, I believe, if we are in a position to do so, we should support foodbanks and those in need.